Nova Scotia Museum

 Nova Scotia Museum (NSM) is the corporate name for the 28 museums across Nova Scotia, Canada, and is part of the province's tourism infrastructure.
 The organization manages more than 200 historic buildings, living history sites, vessels, and specialized museums and about one million artifacts and specimens, either directly or through a system of co-operative agreements with societies and local boards.
 The NSM delivers programs, exhibits and products which provide both local residents and tourists in Nova Scotian communities an opportunity to experience and learn about Nova Scotia's social and natural history.
 More than 600,000 people visit the facilities each year.

 History

 The Nova Scotia Museum was created by the Nova Scotia Museum Act, a provincial legislation.

-The Nova Scotia Museum began with the collection of the Mechanics Institute in Halifax, founded in December 1831.
+The Nova Scotia Museum began with the collection of the Halifax Mechanics' Institute, founded in December 1831.
 The museum was formally established in 1868.
 The Rev. Dr. David Honeyman was the first curator.
 He was followed by Harry Piers, who as curator from 1899 to 1940 oversaw a steady expansion of the museum's collection.
+Marie Elwood was Chief Curator of History at the Nova Scotia Museum from 1973 to 1992.